How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 For my chunky knit pillow cover, I cast on 54 stitches.
 Using the stockinette stitch, I knit one row and purl the other.
 It’s a very simple but beautiful pattern.

-Knitting the second side – making it reversible
+3. Knit the back of the pillow – making it reversible

 This does require some math.
 But do not worry about that.
 I have never been good at math, and if I can figure it out, you can, too!!